mohammadkhsh/RP-MoCaP/README.md

 ### `rosbag2RVIZ.py` and `rosbag2video`
 These scripts are intended to convert recorded ROS bag files to either marker in RVIZ to replay the saved motions or replay the saved images as video for visualization outputs.

+### Other Python Scripts
+Often used and served as debugging tools for different development stages.

 ## Setup